Jun Hong Lu: Malaysia Buddhism organisation's reaction

-On 23 January 2015, one day before Lu's Guan Yin Citta Dharma Door event started at Penang in Malaysia, sixtheen Buddhist organisations from Malaysia made a joint declaration to warn the public that the Guan Yin Citta Dharma Door preached by Lu was not, in their view, orthodox Buddhist teaching and urged the public to avoid attending Lu's event on 24 January 2015.
+On 23 January 2015, one day before Lu's Guan Yin Citta Dharma Door event started at Penang in Malaysia, sixteen Buddhist organisations from Malaysia made a joint declaration to warn the public that the Guan Yin Citta Dharma Door preached by Lu was not, in their view, orthodox Buddhist teaching and urged the public to avoid attending Lu's event on 24 January 2015.
 In the declaration, the organisations also condemned Lu for abusing Buddhist mantras and use the illusion of supernatural power to mislead other Buddhists.

 On 28 December 2018, nine Buddhist organisations from Malaysia jointly issued a public statement, declaring that Lu's Guan Yin Citta belief was not orthodox Buddhist teaching, and cautioned the public to avoid attending Lu's religious events.
 The nine organisations were Malaysian Buddhist Association, Young Buddhist Association Of Malaysia / YBAM ATC, Buddhist Missionary Society Malaysia, Buddhist Maha Vihara Malaysia, Theravada Buddhist Council of Malaysia, Vajrayana Buddhist Council of Malaysia, Buddha's Light International Association in Malaysia, and Malaysian Buddhist Kulapati Association.
 In the joint declaration, the organisations point that Lu's claim to his ability to conduct totem and tarot reading, to foresee a person's previous and future lives, and being able to directly communicate with Guan Yin Bodhisattva did not fall in line with mainstream Buddhist ideology.
 Additionally, the joint statement also declared that practice of tracking mantra counts using "little house" and burning it, plus the actions of promoting a cult of personality for Lu are also not part of Buddhist practice.

-On 16 October 2019, several Buddhist organisations urged the public to avoid Guan Yin Citta Dharma Door and to be clear that Lu's Guan Yin Citta Dharma Door had caused harm to society.
-A monk, namely Dahong, told the media that monks who attend Lu's events are not really into learning Lu's Guan Yin Citta Dharma Door teaching, that those who understand Lu's teaching will see that it does not match Buddhist ideologies and will refuse to attend the event, hence Lu will invite different monks to attend his event every time to give the appearance that his teachings are valid.
-In these events, only a small amount of monks (usually novices) were brainwashed by Lu or will purposely attend his event for financial benefits.
-Dahong also pointed out that many Buddhists misbelief in Lu's teaching have resulted in family problems, change in temperament, conduct illegal publishing of Guan Yin Citta Dharma Door's book, and refuse to see doctor when sick.
-Malaysian politician Lim Lip Eng confirmed to the media that he received complaints from several Buddhist organisations regarding Lu misleading Buddhists to burn "little house" papers.